Beneficial Owner Configuration Guide

 Control of Ownership (control+ownership)

-If a person - directly and through companies he/she controls, controls more than the threshold percent of the shares or voting rights in the target company, he/she is a beneficial owner.
+If a person - either directly or through companies they control, holds more than the threshold percentage of shares or voting rights in a target company, they are considered a beneficial owner.
+This model prevents individuals from hiding ultimate control by scattering ownership across multiple holding companies.

 When calling the /v2/beneficial endpoint, this model is specified by the name control+ownership.
 The threshold for the share of voting rights that must be controlled is specified in threshold_control_vr, the share of the capital (shares) in threshold_control_capital.
 Control is defined by means of voting power, and applies the same threshold as the control model (threshold_control).